|

 a core and gradually remove them as needed.

-Nothing beats "actual application" as there are too many variables to be
+Nothing beats "actual applications" as there are too many variables to be

 able to design something from a chart.